 Each element of the TXVECTOR parameter STA_ID_LIST identifies the STA or group of STAs that is the recipient of an RU in the HE MU PPDU.
 If an RU is intended for a single STA, then the STA_ID_LIST element for that RU is set to the AID of the STA receiving the PSDU contained in that RU.
 If an RU is intended for an AP, then the STA_ID_LIST contains only one element that is set to the AID of the non-AP STA transmitting the PPDU.
 If an RU is intended for a group of STAs then the STA_ID_LIST element is set as follows:

-For an AP with dot11MultiBSSIDActivated equal to false, if the RU is intended for more than one STA in the BSS, the STA_ID_LIST element is set to 0.
+For an AP with dot11MultiBSSIDActivated equal to false, if the RU is intended for more than one associated (#4800) STA in the BSS, the STA_ID_LIST element is set to 0.
 The AP may include only one element with this value in a DL MU PPDU.

-For an AP with dot11MultiBSSIDActivated equal to true, if the RU is intended for more than one STA in any of its BSSs, the STA_ID_LIST element is set to partial virtual bitmap value assigned for the group addressed frame (see 9.4.2.6 (TIM element)).
+For an AP with dot11MultiBSSIDActivated equal to true, if the RU is intended for more than one associated (#4800) STA in any of its BSSs, the STA_ID_LIST element is set to partial virtual bitmap value assigned for the group addressed frame (see 9.4.2.6 (TIM element)).
 The AP may include only one element for each BSSID of the multiple BSSID set in the HE MU PPDU, and the number of such elements shall not exceed the maximum number of BSSs of the multiple BSSID set.

-For an AP with dot11MultiBSSIDActivated equal to true, if the RU is intended for more than one STA on all its BSSs, the STA_ID_LIST element is set to 2047.
+For an AP with dot11MultiBSSIDActivated equal to true, if the RU is intended for more than one associated(#4800) STA on all its BSSs, the STA_ID_LIST element is set to 2047.
 The AP may include only one element with this value in a DL MU PPDU.

+For an AP with dot11MultiBSSIDActivated equal to false, if the RU is intended for more than one unassociated STA, the STA_ID_LIST element is set to 2045.
+The AP may include only one element with this value in a DL MU PPDU.

+For an AP with dot11MultiBSSIDActivated equal to true, if the RU is intended for more than one unassociated STA for any of its BSSs, the STA_ID_LIST element is set to 2045.
+The AP may include only one element with this value in a DL MU PPDU. (#4800)